COVID–19 Vaccine FAQ

 Reliable Sources for Research About Vaccines

 You may also visit MOStopsCOVID for Missouri's vaccination information.
 To access the resources, go to the vaccinators section and scroll to the bottom to find printable, social, digital and other messaging resources available for download.
 The digital section includes a video from Dr. Aamina Akhtar who is a St. Louis-area physician.
-Closer to the top of the page in a pink box is a link to Pfizer-specific information.
-Moderna-specific information will be added as soon as it is available.
 Ongoing updates will include some improved descriptions and rumor-control assets.

 Before you do, consider these traits of reliable content: